solislemuslab/solislemuslab.github.io/pages/people.md

 ---

 ### <a name="past"></a>Past members
+- Marianne Bjørner (MS in Computer Sciences, UW-Madison 2022).
+They worked on the performance of hybrid detection methods on simulated hybridization scenarios.
+They are currently working at Epic as software engineer.
 - [Sam Ozminkowski](https://samozminkowski.com/) (MS Statistics, UW-Madison 2022).
 He worked on Bayesian models with network predictors, specifically focusing on microbiome networks.
 He is pursuing his PhD in Statistics at Northwestern University.
 - [Fardeen Meeran](https://meerxn.github.io/MyPersonalCV/) (BS Computer Science, UW-Madison 2022).
 He worked in a web app to visualize phylogenetic networks.
 - [Zhaoyi Zhang](https://www.linkedin.com/in/zhang-zhaoyi/) (BS Computer Science, Data Science, Mathematics, UW-Madison 2022).
 He tested the applicability of deep neural networks to genomic datasets to predict important phenotypes.
 He will work as a Software Engineer at Oracle after graduation.